MANUS Core 2.1 | Record & Export

 Framerate: Setting the exported framerate to 24, 25, 30, 48, 60, 90 or 120 frames per second (fps).

-Units: Setting the measurement units to millimetres(mm), centimetres(cm), decimetres(dm), meters(m), kilometres(km), inch or foot.
+Units: Sets the equivalent to 1-unit in the exported FBX.
+Options are: millimetres(mm), centimetres(cm), decimetres(dm), meters(m), kilometres(km), inch or foot.

-Include SMPTE timecode signal: This will embed the available timecode signal into the FBX file.
+Include SMPTE timecode signal: This will timestamp the frames of the FBX file using the timecode time (if available).

-Include meshes: This will include the MANUS robot model with the export.
+Include meshes: This will include the character and tracker meshes in the exported file.

 Use wrist rotation: When only exporting glove data, we could use the wrist rotation setting to select if we want to include the orientation of the hand in the export.

-Export hands individually: Checking this will export two separate files.
-One for each hand using the suffix _L and _R.
+Export hands individually: : Checking this will export separate files for each hand and user using the suffix _L and _R.

-Use full skeleton: Will export the entire full body skeleton regardless of having body tracking data.
+Use full skeleton: Will export the entire full body skeleton.
+When only hand data is provided the skeleton will be in a t-pose.

-Include tracker transforms: This will include the original tracking data which was used to solve the skeleton.
+Include tracker transforms: This will include the original tracking positions and rotation when trackers were part of the recording.

 Keyframe interpolation mode: Can be set to Cubic or Linear.